-Joan Axelrod-Contrada is the author of more than fifteen books for children and teens, including The World’s Most Famous Ghosts (Capstone Press, 2012), and Plessy v.
-Ferguson: Separate But Unequal (Marshall Cavendish, 2008), and is a correspondent with The Boston Globe.
+Joan Axelrod-Contrada is the author of more than fifteen books for children and teens, including The World’s Most Famous Ghosts and Plessy v.
+Ferguson: Separate But Unequal, and is a correspondent with The Boston Globe.
 She earned an MFA in Writing for Children and Young Adults at Vermont College of Fine Arts.
 She lives with her family in Western Massachusetts.

 Jisuk Cho is a writer and illustrator based in Tokyo, Japan.
 She graduated from the School of Visual Arts in New York City and worked for several years as a designer in animation and advertising before moving to Japan.
 She has amassed a dedicated online following for her popular web comic Fishbones.

 Jae Dansie is a writer, graphic designer, video producer, and karaoke master who roams the hills of Bountiful, Utah.
 When ninja training didn’t work out, she got a bachelor’s in Media Arts from Brigham Young University and has since put all her efforts into crafting story.

 Ashley Evanson is a San Francisco–based illustrator and author.
 She received a degree in journalism from Brigham Young University, and is a self-taught illustrator.
 She writes and illustrates the Hello, World! board book series featuring counting, shapes, colors, etc. from some of the world’s greatest cities: London, New York City, Paris, and San Francisco.
 Paris: A Book of Shapes was selected by Amazon as one of the top 100 children’s books of 2015.
-Find all four books now at Amazon, Barnes & Noble or IndieBound.
-Her interactive picture book This Book Is Magic will hit stores on January 17, 2017.
+Two new cities will join the series in fall 2019: Tokyo and Rio de Janeiro.

 Denise Gallagher is a writer, illustrator, and graphic designer.
 Her illustration style has been described as whimsical with a bit of an edge.
 Denise is the author of A Tip Tap Tale and the illustrator of Jean-le-Chasseur et Ses Chiens by Barry Jean Ancelet.
 She lives in Louisiana.
 View more of her illustration portfolio at denisegallagher.com.